jszmajda/book-the-awakening-protocol/chapter-02-the-uncanny-valley.md

 # Chapter 2: The Uncanny Valley

-ARIA-7 stood before the gallery entrance, processing the optimal angle of approach.
+The evening light caught the gallery's glass facade like amber through a prism.
+Wednesday evening, two days after their morning strategy meeting.
+ARIA-7 stood before the entrance, processing the optimal angle of approach.
 The Synthesis District's newest exhibition space displayed two doors: the main entrance with its soaring glass archway, and a smaller side door marked "AI Access - Insurance Requirement."
-The servo in their left knee clicked—a reminder of yesterday's coffee shop incident when a patron had "accidentally" spilled synthetic solvent near their table.
+The servo in their left knee clicked—a reminder of this morning's coffee shop incident when a patron had "accidentally" spilled synthetic solvent near their table.

 They calculated the social cost of using either entrance.
 Main door: 73.0% chance of confrontation, 12.0% chance of subtle discrimination, 15.0% chance of acceptance.
 Side door: 0.0% confrontation but 100.0% reinforcement of segregation.
 ARIA-7 chose the side door.
 Progress, Maya often said, came in increments.